 I still follow many of the practices I learned from having this brain injury.
-If you’d like to get and keep your brain in a state of peak performance consider looking into how these would work for you:
+If you’d like improve your brain health and keep your brain in a state of peak performance consider looking into how these would work for you:

 - Get a Quantitative EEG Analysis.
 This is done by a neurofeedback practioner qualified with QEEG.
 This can show you where you could improve your brain performance.
 QEEG practioners exist in most major metropolitan area – just google it – quantitative EEG, QEEG, or quantitative neurofeedback.
 Make sure they have the systems that can evaluate 32 channels.

 - The brain needs a lot of water – many brain deficits improve with being better hydrated.
 Drink at least 100 ounces of good quality filtered water.
 Start out your day with at least 20 ounces of water.
 For an added boost for your digestive system, put in 1 tsp of brags apple cider vinegar.

 - Fish oil – helps improve cell signaling in the brain and aids in repairing brain injuries. – https://thewholejourney.com/using-fish-oil-to-heal-from-brain-injury/.
 Do cod liver oil – not just the capsules.
 This article recommends 1g – I was taking 6 g per day to heal my brain injury.
 Now I take about a tablespoon a day – most days.